|Address:|| 5375 Bellair Farm

 Click to view hours

-Bellair Farm is located on an 853-acre property owned by Ms. Cynthia Davis.
+Bellair Farm is a diverse crop and livestock farm located on an 853-acre property in Albemarle County south of Charlottesville.
+The property is owned by Ms. Cynthia Davis and operated by a farm staff.
 Foodwaze has visited the farm and you can read a full description under the Details tab.
-Here is an overview of the farm:

 This listing was compiled using the following processes:

 In addition to their large growing operation, the farm raises pastured pork, as well as chickens for meat and eggs.
 For meat chickens, they raise the heritage-breed Freedom Ranger which is well-suited to a pasture environment, as they like to roam freely and are well-accustomed to pecking in the grass for food.
 While pastured poultry receives great nutrition from the bugs, grass, and worms they eat, they are ravenous feeders and are commonly supplemented with grains.
-Bellair uses Non-GMO feed from Sunrise Farms in Stuarts Draft, as do many of the sustainable livestock farms in the area.
+Bellair uses Non-GMO feed from Sunrise Farms in Stuarts Draft.

 The buzz of activity on modern-day Bellair Farm hasn’t changed all that much in over 200 years.
 It was founded in the 17th century and has been in continual operation as a working farm ever since.
 The property has been owned by Cynthia Davis and her family for several decades.
 In 1992, the farm was added to the National Register of Historic Places.

 The farm began a Community Service Agriculture (CSA) program in 2011.
 In a CSA, consumers buy a “share” of the farm’s output, which is delivered weekly and changes as the growing seasons evolve.
 Bellair’s CSA also includes a pick-your-own feature in which members can go to the farm and pick vegetables, herbs, fruits, and flowers from their own designated one-acre section of the farm.